Engine Removal and

 If you replace the clutch plate, there is a VW tool used to line it up in the centre of the pressure plate.
 I've never had one, but I found a piece of steel rod which would go into the pinion bearing in the centre of the flywheel, and stick out through the clutch plate, so you can see if the plate is centred.
 This is important, as getting the engine back in means getting the gearbox shaft through the clutch plate and into the pinion bearing in the centre of the flywheel.
 You don't have to have the steel rod, but you need to do some careful eyeballing of the hole in the clutchplate with the pinion bearing in the flywheel to try and get it centered.
 It's odd really, when in use, the clutch rides freely on the gearbox shaft splines, between the two steel friction plates.
 But putting it in is done with the friction plates grabbing the clutch plate, as these can NOT be released until the engine is snug with the gearbox and throw-out bearing - so it has to be carefully lined up before the engine is put back in.

-- Always clean the pinion bearing in the flywheel and regrease it before reinstalling the engine. the bearing is brass, and is replaceable (special puller needed) if damaged.
+- Always clean the pinion bearing in the flywheel and regrease it before reinstalling the engine - dont go overboard with the grease as you dont want any excess thrown off near the clutch components.
+The bearing is brass, and is replaceable (special puller needed) if damaged.

-The flywheel is removed using the same sized socket for the rear axle nuts (36mm).
+- The flywheel is removed using the same sized socket for the rear axle nuts (36mm).
+The same socket fits the cooling fan mounting nut.
 You need a 3/4-inch drive bar.
-Don't even think a 1/2 inch bar will do.
+Don't even THINK a 1/2 inch drive bar will do.
 Make a mark on the flywheel and nut so you can torque it up the same again (254 ft-lbs on most models - that's a LOT).
-You can construct a holding bar from a piece of angle iron or similar, about 4 feet long.
+You can construct a flywheel holding bar from a piece of angle iron or similar, about 4 feet long.
 Drill two holes in it to suit two of the clutch mounting holes, so the angle iron is clear of the centre - you have to have both the angle iron and socket in place at the same time to remove the flywheel. the outer end of the angle iron sits on the ground whilst you pull down on the socket and bar (an extension piece of 1 inch water pipe is useful here to increase your leverage).
-The nut is normal left hand thread so you'll be standing on the starter side to undo it, and the other side to do it up.
+The nut is a normal left hand thread so you'll be rotating it counterclockwise when looking at the clutch plate, to remove it.

 - Replace the main (flywheel) oil seal.
-The flywheel should come off with some taps from a rubber mallet I think.
+The flywheel should come off with some taps from a rubber or brass mallet.
 The main seal is behind this.
-Take careful note of how far the seal projects from the engine case - different models have different seals. (specify your engine prefix - AS I think isn't it?) to get the right one.
+Take careful note of how far the seal projects from the engine case - different models have different seals. (specify your engine prefix - AE, AS, AD etc) to get the right one.
 There are also three large shims in there. make sure they go back in the same order they came out.
 The centre one spins inside the other ones, and you will probably be able to see this from the appearance of each shim. the new seal can be pushed/tapped in - keep it even as it is tapped in - take your time tapping round and round if it is a bit tight.

 - Replace the oil cooler seals.